 Description - Our Premium Home Dance Subfloor is the perfect solution for your Marley dance flooring needs.
-This two part system comes with our cushioned home dance subfloor tiles as well as durable and firm athletic plastic tiles for a sturdy surface finish.
+This two-part system comes with our cushioned home dance subfloor tiles as well as durable and firm athletic plastic tiles for a sturdy surface finish.
 This system simply interlocks together within each layer, requiring no messy glue.
-You can be easily install, uninstall, and move this layered dance subfloor anywhere.
+You can be easily installed, uninstall, and move this layered dance subfloor anywhere.

 Dance subfloors provide cushion underfoot, with a sturdy foundation that is firm but not too hard.
-This professional option is great for use in the home or travelling studio, and can be used with ballet dance styles (including pointe), jazz, modern, and tap (with Adagio).
+This professional option is great for use in the home or traveling studio and can be used with ballet dance styles (including pointe), jazz, modern, and tap (with Adagio).

 Material – High density closed cell EVA foam with durable hard polypropylene tiles.